yeikiu/published_nxwebs/fight-radar.com/README.md

 ## 🤝 Contributing

-Fight Radar is a passion project built for the MMA community.
+Fight-Radar is a passion project built for the MMA community.
 While the codebase is currently private, we welcome feedback and feature suggestions.

 - 🐛 Found a bug?
 [Report it on GitHub](https://github.com/your-repo/issues)
 - 💡 Have an idea?
 Reach out via the contact form on the website
-- ⭐ Enjoying Fight Radar?
+- ⭐ Enjoying Fight-Radar?
 Share it with fellow MMA fans!

 ---

 ## 📜 License

-© 2025 Fight Radar.
+© 2025 Fight-Radar.
 All rights reserved.

-*Fight Radar is an independent platform and is not affiliated with or endorsed by the UFC or any fighter organization.*
+*Fight-Radar is an independent platform and is not affiliated with or endorsed by the UFC or any fighter organization.*

 ---